pysat/pysat/docs/new_instrument.rst

 .. code:: python

-   # Update units to meters, 'm' for variable
+   # Update units to meters, 'm' for variable `var`, other metadata are set to
-   inst.meta[variable, inst.meta.labels.units] = 'm'
+   # the defaults for this data type and label type
+   inst.meta[var] = {inst.meta.labels.units: 'm'}

 - If metadata is already stored with the file, creating the :py:class:`Meta` object is generally trivial.
 If this isn't the case, it can be tedious to fill out all information if there are many data parameters.
-In this case it may be easier to fill out a text file.
-A basic convenience function is provided for this situation.
+In this case it may be easier to create a text file, though in many cases a separate function is defined to provide metadata for specific data types (see :py:func:`pysatSpaceWeather.instruments.methods.kp_ap.initialize_kp_metadata`).
+  A basic convenience function is provided if you decide to use a text file.
   See :py:meth:`pysat.Meta.from_csv` for more information.

 download
 ^^^^^^^^

-Download support significantly lowers the hassle in dealing with any dataset.
+Download support significantly lowers the hassle in dealing with any data set.
 To fetch data from the internet the download method should have the signature

 .. code:: python